-If starting from the upper carpark (the most popular choice) the route is about 8 kilometres in distance with a “moderate” intensity grade.
+If starting from the upper carpark (the most popular choice), the route is about 8 km (5 miles) in distance with a “moderate” intensity grade.

-The hike does have areas of steep inclines and is advised to those of moderate fitness levels.
+The hike does have areas of steep inclines and is advised for those of moderate fitness levels.
 The route can be appropriate for families with older kids in good weather conditions.

-The Gap of Dunloe spans about 11 kilometres and can take up to five hours in duration.
+The Gap of Dunloe spans about 11 km (6.8 miles) and can take up to five hours in duration.
 The level of intensity is “strenuous” and should be tackled by fit and experienced hikers only.

 The McGillycuddy Reeks is Ireland’s highest mountain range.
 With a total of 11 peaks, hikers will be in their element with the choice on offer.
 Seeing as these trails are as varied as they are dynamic, we’ve decided to include the lot!

 Should you decide to don your adventurer’s hat and take them all on in one go, you’ll never look back.
-The total hike is 18 kilometres in distance and classified as “very difficult”.
+The total hike is 18 km (11.1 miles) in distance and is classified as “very difficult”.
 It would take an extremely experienced hiker 10 hours to complete.

-The route starts by tackling Caher West (970m) and winds itself through the remaining summits, ending at the Gap of Dunloe.
+The route starts by tackling Caher West Peak, which is 973.4 m (3,193 ft) tall and winds itself through the remaining summits, ending at the Gap of Dunloe.

 If you are an extreme adventurer, this one is for you!
-The Kerry Way is a long-distance endurance hike which stretches across the landscape reaching a total of 214 kilometres in distance.
+The Kerry Way is a long-distance endurance hike which stretches across the landscape, reaching a total of 214 km (133 m) in distance.